Recommended Outdoor Destinations

 Less than an hours drive from Shiga, Nozawa Onsen is one of Nagano’s most popular resorts – offering skiers and boarders around 300 hectares of train between 565 and 1650 metres.

 Also known for its great powder and setup for snowboarders, Nozawa is a lively resort serviced by a large village full of accommodation, restaurants and bars and ‘onsen’ (hot springs), Nozawa’s reputation is as much based on what happens off the mountain.
+These are just a handful of Japan’s more than 500 ski resorts!
+For more information, including our recommendation of the best ski resorts in the country, see our ‘Japan Ski Resorts’ page and start planning your winter getaway!

-2 / Explore the mountains of Central Japan / best: spring to autumn
+2 / EXPLORE THE MOUNTAINS OF CENTRAL JAPAN / best: spring to autumn

 Collectively known as the ‘Japan Alps’, three major mountain ranges – called Akaishi (South), Kiso (Central) and Hida (North) mountains – dissect and dominate the region.
 These ranges contain most of Japan’s tallest mountains and when combined with smaller ranges – including Joshintesu and Myoko-Togakushi – in Central Japan, all mountains over 2500 metres in height – 55 in total – are located within the region.